1. Who is eligible for this grant?

 4. When is the application deadline?

-All applications must be submitted by midnight September 15.
+All applications must be submitted sometime between May 1 and September 15.

 5. How and when will I know if I will receive a grant?